j-corp-25/Mastermind_py/README.md

 ```

 ##### Above is how I want the UI to be eventually, I'm hoping leveraging libraries like `rich` can help me achieve this without too much configuration

 ### Breaking down the logic of the game into smaller steps:

-### Breaking down the logic of the game into smaller steps:

 #### 1. Game setup

   - **Game State** I need to initialize the game state with certain variables being tracked.
-These include the number of attempts remaining, the actual board state, and the feedback board.
+This includes the number of attempts remaining, the actual board state, and the feedback board.
 This will end up being my main function that runs the game, but I can set up individual functions inside.
     - For the board state, I can set up an empty list and as the player guesses, I can append that guess to the list, thereby "building" up the board like a stack.
 In the future, I could implement a possible redo or undo feature so players can replay.
   - **Generate the Secret code** For this action, I can set up constant variables at the top of the file with the parameters as well.
 Generating the code is a straightforward process.
 I can set up a function that uses requests to fetch the numbers and convert them into a list.
 I need to keep the parameters modular because I'm thinking of using the max parameter to increase the difficulty in the future.
 I can use `num=7` as a base difficulty, then `num=8` as a medium difficulty, and finally `num=9` as hard.
   - **Generating Feedback** This is one of the actions that will require more complex logic.
 I need to create an algorithm that can determine how many numbers are correct and in the right location, and how many numbers are correct but in the wrong location.